RJPearson94/terraform-provider-twilio/docs/resources/autopilot_model_build.md

 - `unique_name` - The unique name of the model build
 - `status_callback` - The callback URL to post build statuses to
 - `status` - The current model build status
-- `triggers` - A map of key value pairs which can be used to determine if changes have occurred and a redeployment is necessary.
+- `triggers` - A map of key-value pairs which can be used to determine if changes have occurred and a redeployment is necessary.
 - `error_code` - The error code of the model build if the status is failed
 - `build_duration` - The duration of the model build (in seconds)
 - `date_created` - The date in RFC3339 format that the model build was created